oroinc/documentation/backend/api/how-to.rst

 7. Execute the ``cache:clear`` command to apply the changes and the ``oro:api:doc:cache:clear`` command to build API Sandbox.

 That is all.
-Now, you can open :ref:`API Sandbox <api-sandbox>` and check that it has the ``ERP Integration`` link at the top.
+Now, you can open :ref:`API Sandbox <web-services-api--sandbox>` and check that it has the ``ERP Integration`` link at the top.
 Click on this link and try to perform any API request.

 To configure the new API, use the ``Resources/config/oro/api_erp.yml`` configuration file.